TimurNurlygayanov/greek_dict/README.md

 ## TODO:

-1) Fix Add Word To List from Dictionary UI
+1) [DONE] Fix Add Word To List from Dictionary UI
 2) [DONE] Check all words in all dictionaries
 3) [In Progress] Fix "jumping" of elements while i go between pages (get the from cache)
-4) Come up with idea to show something meaningful to the user on Progress page or hide it until the user has some Progress to show - for instance we can do "target of the day" and make it a part of onboarding for new user
+4) [DONE] Come up with idea to show something meaningful to the user on Progress page or hide it until the user has some Progress to show - for instance we can do "target of the day" and make it a part of onboarding for new user
 5) Remove "Back to modes" button while playing flashcards
-6) Add logic to repeat the learned words over time
+6) [In Progress] Add logic to repeat the learned words over time
 7) Add prononciation for the words in dictionary & flashcards
 8) Mode where AI generates some text or dialog with learned words and asks you questions or maybe actually you are "practicing" the new words by chating / sending some esse / answer questions
-9) Add space between headers "My List" and Words Lists
+9) [DONE] Add space between headers "My List" and Words Lists
-10) Fix styling of "Add New Words List" widget
+10) [DONE] Fix styling of "Add New Words List" widget
 11) Add feature to import others people words lists?